Welcome

 SQE1 Syllabus

-• The main types of pre-contract searches and enquiries in property transactions
+• The main types of pre-contract searches and enquiries required in freehold and leasehold transactions

 Test Your Knowledge